 3. Keep a small bowl of water beside to check the consistency of jaggery syrup we say ‘Paagu’ in Tamil.

-4. Check syrup by dropping little of it in water if it does not dissolve and remains same in water without any change, that is the right time to add rice flour.(this is otherwise called as Kampi paagu padham in Tamil conforming pearl stage of it).
+4. Check the syrup by dropping little of it in water if it does not dissolve and remains the same in water without any change, that is the right time to add rice flour.(this is otherwise called as Kampi paagu padham in Tamil conforming pearl stage of it).
+String consistency.

-5. At this stage keep low flame simmer the stove, add freshly ground rice flour little by mixing with the other hand so as to avoid forming lumps.
+5. At this stage keep low flame simmer the stove, add sprinkle, freshly ground rice flour little by little mixing with the other hand so as to avoid forming lumps.

-6. Keep stirring it for 5 more minutes in the low flame you can notice the bubble forming at the middle and sides now add ghee and mix it.
+6. Keep stirring it for 5 more minutes in the low flame you can notice the bubble forming at the middle and sides now add ghee and mix well.

 7. Switch off the stove at this stage.
-The dough should be a bit gooey and sticky, don’t worry it will become hard the next day.
+The dough should be a bit gooey and sticky, don’t worry it will become tight the next day or after few hours once the temperature settles down..

 8. Keep overnight to stay in the same pan, by closing with the cloth on top of it.
 This way, the syrup absorbs the flour very well.

-Heat a wide pan with 200ml of oil.
+Heat oil in a wide pan with 200 ml.

 Take a butter paper or banana leaf.
 Grease your hands with ghee, take a lemon sized ball and flatten it, don’t pat it too thin then the Adhirasam will become crisp.